repoofideas/blog/_posts/2023-8-22-LLM-Efficiency-GPU-Alternative.md

 comments: true
 description: Exploring Open Problems in ML Research
 categories: [Research, Language Models]
-title: LLM Research at a Hardware Company: Efficiency and GPU Alternatives
+title: LLM Research at a Hardware Company; Efficiency and GPU Alternatives
 ---

 # LLM Research at a Hardware Company: Striving for Efficiency and Developing GPU Alternatives